Eurofins-Hackathon/Copilot-Bootcamp/Labs/Lab 4.2 - Flight Data Recorder/README.md

 - Copilot updated the database schema with proper relational structure.

-- Click `Accept` to save the changes, then click `Done` in the `Copilot Edits` window to complete this task.
+- Click `Accept` to save the changes in the `Copilot Edits` window, but do not click `Done`  yet as we have more work to do.

 - If Copilot didn't suggest the code above, then update the code manually as follows: